 Councillor Morris represents the Parish Council on the Cavendish Hall Trust.

 Councillor Rainbow is the Council's Internal Audit Control Officer and carries out quarterly reviews of the system of internal control.

 Councillors Dashper, Morris and West are the Parish Council's authorised signatories.

 Councillor Morris is the Parish Council appointed Footpath Warden and Tree Warden.

 Mrs Jannette Service & Mrs Irene Churchus are the Parish Council appointed Thurston Relief in Need Charity Representatives.

 Councillor Morris is the Parish Council appointed Local Recorder for Thurston.

 Terms of Reference for Council's Committees

 Contacting the Parish Clerk during COVID-19

-Effective Wednesday 24 March 2020, the Parish Clerk will be working from home.
+Effective Friday 15 January 2021, the Parish Clerk and Deputy Clerk will be in the Parish Council Office between the hours of 10.30am and 3.30pm.
+For the remainer of the week, staff will be working away from the office.
 To ensure that questions from the public are answered during this period, all enquiries should be made by email: firstname.lastname@example.org or by making use of the office mobile telephone: 07579 211938.